 Imagine how odd Law abiding Israelites must have looked to the surrounding pagan nations who denied their flesh nothing.

-How odd martyrs like Polycarp, John Wycliffe and others must have looked to the world when they went boldly to their deaths for sharing the truth of the gospel.
+How odd martyrs like Polycarp, John Wycliffe and others must have looked to the world when they went boldly to their deaths for sharing the gospel.

 How odd we as Christians should look now, to a world facing uncertainty in the wake of the coronavirus.

 Pray, share the gospel, take care of the needs of your brothers and sisters and put not your faith in man or microscopic organisms…but in the sovereign Lord of the universe.